 Laurel Milliken maintains the IT assets and infrastructure at the Future Earth secretariat.
 She is a graduate of Colorado State University with degrees in political science, business, and computer information systems.
 Prior to joining Future Earth, she worked in software, banking, and teaching English.

-Yuki is a communications officer for Future Earth and a communicator at the National Institute of Environmental Studies (NIES) in Japan.
-Previously, she has worked for the University of Tokyo and Research Institute for Humanity and Nature (RIHN), appointed to the Future Earth secretariat as a communications officer.
-She also worked at an environmental consulting company in Japan as a researcher for overseas projects.
-Her projects spanned a wide range of topics, including environmental and social considerations of major infrastructure projects, network creation to promote bilateral carbon trading projects and monitoring methods of microplastics in the marine environment.
+Yuki is a communications officer for Future Earth and freelance sustainability consultant.
+Previously, she has worked for the National Institute of Environmental Studies (NIES), University of Tokyo, and Research Institute for Humanity and Nature (RIHN), appointed to the Future Earth secretariat as a communications officer.
+She also works at an environmental consulting company in Japan on issues such as marine plastic pollution, mercury waste/pollution, and the transboundary trade of hazardous waste.
 Yuki holds a Bachelor of Arts in Environmental Studies from the University of Pennsylvania and a Master’s in Urban Engineering from the University of Tokyo.
 She has lived in Japan, the United States, Thailand, the Philippines and Vietnam and identifies as a Third Culture Kid.

 Capacity & Networks

 Hannah is the deputy director of the Future Earth Global Hub in Paris.
 She is the lead of Future Earth’s Capacity and Networks function; particularly, she is working to set up a global network of early career change-makers in sustainability.
 She is also a member of the Advisory Board of the Global Sustainability Scholars programme and the coordinator of the Natural Assets Knowledge-Action Network.
 Her field of expertise lies in the area of biodiversity and nature's contributions to people.
 Hannah holds degrees in Applied African Studies and Environmental Policy and volunteers with reforestation projects in Europe whenever she can.